-Business intelligence degrees impart a wide spectrum of skills, giving graduates the tools they need to thrive in myriad professional settings.
-Aside from the competencies built through coursework, degree seekers can continue honing their knowledge through internships or by joining student clubs and organizations and seeking out relevant certification programs.
-Common skills gained from business intelligence degrees include those listed below.
+Business intelligence degrees impart a broad set of skills, preparing graduates to thrive in myriad professional settings.
+Aside from the competencies built through coursework, degree-seekers can hone their knowledge through internships, by joining student clubs and organizations, and by seeking relevant certification programs.
+Graduates develop many important skills while moving through their programs, including those listed below.

 Business intelligence professionals use their analytical skills to sift through large amounts of data, interpret information, and make recommendations about how to proceed.
 They must know how to analyze many different types of data to work effectively.

 Individuals in these roles must communicate with stakeholders about complicated and often nuanced information.
-Therefore, they should know how to write and speak effectively to ensure they don't lose details in translation, compromising their reports.
+Therefore, they should know how to write and speak effectively to ensure they do not lose details in translation, which could compromise their reports.

 - Attention to Detail

-As they review large amounts of information, business intelligence professionals must know how to identify the details that would help answer their questions.
-They should therefore possess a keen eye for relevant information and know how to stay focused during research hours.
+As they review large amounts of information, business intelligence professionals must identify details to help answer questions.
+They should possess a keen eye for relevant information and know how to stay focused during long hours of analysis and research.

-Companies bring in analysts to find solutions to issues such as funding shortages, managerial problems, and technology needs.
+Companies hire analysts to find solutions to issues such as funding shortages, managerial problems, and technology needs.
 These individuals must take the information provided and draw conclusions to help the company move past its problem and continue growing in a profitable manner.